Swayam-Swaroop-Sahu/AutoDL/README.md

 ExplainDL performs a forward-pass variance check to pick the best model.

+**New Features:**
+- **Model Comparison Dashboard**: See all candidate models with scores, descriptions, pros/cons
+- **Manual Override Mode**: Choose a specific model architecture if you prefer
+- **Selection Explanations**: Understand why a particular model was selected
+- **Training Explanations**: Get human-readable explanations of the training process
+- **Prediction Explanations**: Understand what the results mean in plain language

 ### **Performance & Explainability**

--   Accuracy, Precision, Recall, F1-score
+-   **Comprehensive Metrics**: Accuracy, Precision, Recall, F1-score, Confusion Matrix, Classification Report

--   Confusion Matrix

--   Classification Report

--   Prediction Distribution (Histogram + Pie Chart)
+-   **Visualizations**: Loss/Accuracy curves, Confusion Matrix, Prediction Distribution (Histogram + Pie Chart)

--   Non-technical explanation text
+-   **Multi-Layer Explainability**:
+    - **Model Selection**: Why a model was chosen, comparison of all candidates
+    - **Training Phase**: How training progressed, what metrics mean, data-specific insights
+    - **Prediction Phase**: What predictions mean, how the model made decisions, actionable insights

+-   **Human-Readable Explanations**: Text-based explanations for all stages (selection, training, prediction)

--   Auto-generated PDF report
+-   **Auto-generated PDF Report**: Complete report with all metrics, visualizations, and explanations

 ### **Hyperparameter Tuning (Optional)**